Facilitating Laboratory Sections

 - Logistics: Ensuring the experiments go smoothly and that your students understand the tasks they need to accomplish; helping your students accomplish those tasks in an efficient and timely manner.

 Holding these two aspects together can be challenging at times.
-However, a smooth-running, efficient lab section and sound pedagogical techniques together will provide your students with a successful learning experience.
+However, combining a smooth-running, efficient lab section with sound pedagogical techniques will provide your students with a successful learning experience.

 This section of the Teaching Guide presents techniques designed to help you meet both teaching goals.